 Forest Rest House Ropa, Sainj

-This is a new official property devleoped at Ropa Sainj.
-It has both private rooms and a dormitory offering affordable stay for visitors.
-DO NOTConfuse this Ropa in Sainj with Sai Ropa in Tirthan, which has a similar property, which is better known.
-Interestingly, they seem to be offering online booking nowadays (I have not tried it yet).
+This is a new official property developed at Ropa.
+It has both private rooms and a dormitory offering an affordable stay for visitors.
+DO NOT confuse this Ropa in Sainj with Sai Ropa in Tirthan, which has a similar property, which is better known.
+Dorms are usually cheap at INR 200 while the private room prices have increased of late to around INR 1000.

 Upper Neahi is another village a short walk from Neuli.
-This area has also become popular with some popular homestays coming up in recent times.
+This area has also become popular with a popular homestays coming up in recent times.
+A site near the village has now been developed with wooden cottages.
+Nearby Deori also is coming up with options nowadays.

 What is the best season for Sainj Valley?

-You can go to Sainj at any time although it is better to avoid the extreme rainy seaons of July and early August as roaming around is difficult in too much rains.
-Spring, summer, as well as post-monsoon seasons are delightful here.
+You can go to Sainj at any time although it is better to avoid the extreme rainy season of July and early August as roaming around is difficult in too much rain.
+Spring, summer, as well as post-monsoon seasons, are delightful here.
 As for the winters, you may get snowfall that depends on the situation that year.
-If you are lucky, you can find teh netire Shangarh meadow covered in snow!
+If you are lucky, you can find the entire Shangarh meadow covered in snow!

 What to see and do in Sainj Valley?

-Visiting Sainj is about visiting sundry villages, majestic meadows, intriguing tower temples of this region, and expleriencing local culture.
+Visiting Sainj is about visiting sundry villages, majestic meadows, intriguing tower temples of this region, and experiencing local culture.
 If you want, there are scores of treks possible too.

 Shangarh Meadows & Shangchul Mahadev Temple

-As you can see, the grassy meadow of Shangarh village is an attrcation itself.
+As you can see, the grassy meadow of Shangarh village is an attraction itself.
 The people who have seen both, believe that it is more beautiful than the meadow of Khajjiar, which is more famous.
 The Shangchul Mahadev Temple of Shangarh on the edge of the meadow itself is worth a visit.
+You can go further to Barshangarh and visit the waterfall, just a couple of KMs ahead.
+You also have trek routes connecting to Upper Neahi and you can also trek further to another village called Lapah, which interestingly has a FRH.Also Read: Shangarh Shangchul Mahadev

-Shanshar is even 10-15 Kms beyond the aforementioned places and still remains untouched with tourism.
-This region has many scattered temples in various villages but it will probably be better iof you have a locla person to show you the way.
-You can look for the Manu Temple in Shanshar as well as in Talyara Village, and also the the towers of Ashapuri.
+Shanshar is even 10-15 Kms beyond the aforementioned places and still remains untouched by tourism.
+This region has many scattered temples in various villages but it will probably be better if you have a local person to show you the way.
+You can look for the Manu Temple in Shanshar as well as in Talyara Village, and also the tower temple of Ashapuri.
+Read more about Shanshar here.

 This trek takes you to Raktisar, the source of Sainj River.
 It starts from Neuli and takes around a week.
 Raktisar has many mythological stories associated with it.